OPINION: Modest proposal to cure NYC’s growing traffic woes

 (1) GARAGE THE MONSTERS.
 Every car larger than a certain size, say a compact (those minis we see everywhere now, and the “Car2Go” cuties as well) MUST be garaged.
 This will create the need for more garages in specially-planned zones throughout the city.
 The further proliferation of mini cars and Citi Bikes will allow car owners to move from these “parking garage zones” to their residences.

 Those who insist on having an SUV, for example, must comply with a new “no private parking on public streets” rule.
-(Remember that 30 percent of traffic congestion is vehicles looking for parking spaces).
+(Remember that 26 to 30 percent of traffic congestion is vehicles looking for parking spaces).

 (2) PROVIDE ALTERNATIVES.
 The city and state will invest heavily in promoting mini cars as the only non-commercial vehicles allowed to park on the streets.
 Simply put, the bike racks now provided for Citi Bikes will serve as the model for mini cars, but current overly-congested streets will become their holding spots.
 Once registered, anyone may just grab a mini car and skedaddle.